Animxer1/anime-me/README.md

 All your favourites are here...
 ---

+A streaming platform with no ads and good performance.

-An anime streaming website made using Next.js 13 and Tailwind CSS.
+Tech Stack: TNT (Typescript, Next.js 13 and Tailwind CSS).